worseTyler/MarkdownBlogs/2021/04/intellitect-today-passionate-hard-work/index.md

 #### Summer School Crash Course

-Over the summer, we are considering the same class regiment in a guerilla format, an all-day class that covers the same material in a month or less.
+Over the summer, we are considering the same class regiment in a guerrilla format, an all-day class that covers the same material in a month or less.
 If this is something that may interest you or a student you know, please email us at [info@IntelliTect.com](mailto:info@IntelliTect.com).
 We will follow up with more information as we solidify our plans.

 ### Growing the IntelliTect Team